What Is Green Web Hosting?

 As a result of this, many Web hosts have begun very public green initiatives.
 Dreamhost has a long standing one, Hostgator has a similar initiative and HostPapa proudly touts themselves as a green host.

-But what does “green” hosting means and is it any different than regular hosting?
+But what does “green” hosting mean, and is it any different than regular hosting?
 The answer depends on how you look at it.

 - Energy Conservation: Most green hosts use energy-efficient servers and networks to reduce power consumption, often by as much as 20% or more.
 They also often focus on more efficient lighting, climate control and other power drains to keep power use down.